surveyjs/survey-analytics/docs/get-started-knockout-jquery.md

 ## Render the Visualization Panel

-Switch to the component template.
-Add a page element that will serve as the Visualization Panel container:
+A Visualization Panel should be rendered in a page element.
+Add this element to the page markup:

 ```html
 <body>